Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 \subsection{Metabolic multi-compartment model}

-Metabolites are carried by the blood, first entering the ECS and subsequently in neurons and astrocytes.
-Biochemical reactions occur only in these two cells.
+Metabolites are carried by the blood, first entering the ECS and subsequently the neurons and astrocytes.
+Biochemical reactions occur only in these two cellular compartments \cite{CALVETTI2018}.
 To mathematically describe all the metabolic biochemical processes, several physical laws are incorporated into the model.
-The focus is on oxygen dynamics, assuming a simplifying hypothesis that considers glucose and lactate concentrations to be constant, thereby neglecting their temporal evolution.
+Among the various processes, we focus on oxygen dynamics, assuming a simplifying hypothesis that considers glucose and lactate concentrations to be constant, thereby neglecting their temporal evolution.
 The oxygen concentration in blood $[O_2]_b$ satisfies the following differential equation

 where $q=q(t)$ is the time dependent blood flow, $q_a$ represents the arterial concentration, $F\in(0,1)$ is the mixing ratio of arterial and venous blood and $J_{O_2}>0$ is the net flux between blood and ECS.
 The equation describes the balance between oxygen delivery and consumption within the system.
 Oxygen can be present either dissolved freely in plasma or bound to hemoglobin.
 The total oxygen concentration is defined according to Hill's equation